-- the resolution of the true-up proceedings, including, in particular, the results of appeals to the courts regarding rulings obtained to date; - state and federal legislative and regulatory actions or developments, including deregulation or re-regulation of our business, environmental regulations, including regulations related to global climate change, and changes in or application of laws or regulations applicable to the various aspects of our business; - timely and appropriate rate actions and increases, allowing recovery of costs and a reasonable return on investment; - · industrial, commercial and residential growth in our service territory and changes in market demand and demographic patterns; - · weather variations and other natural phenomena; - · changes in interest rates or rates of inflation; - commercial bank and financial market conditions, our access to capital, the cost of such capital, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - · actions by rating agencies; - non-payment for our services due to financial distress of our customers, including Reliant Energy, Inc. (RRI); - the ability of RRI and its subsidiaries to satisfy their other obligations to us, including indemnity obligations; - the outcome of litigation brought by or against us; - · our ability to control costs; - · the investment performance of CenterPoint Energy Inc.'s employee benefit plans; - our potential business strategies, including acquisitions or dispositions of assets or businesses, which we cannot assure will be completed or will have the anticipated benefits to us; - · acquisitions and merger activities involving our parent or our competitors; and
+- the resolution of the true-up proceedings, including, in particular, the results of appeals to the courts regarding rulings obtained to date; - state and federal legislative and regulatory actions or developments, including deregulation or re-regulation of our business, environmental regulations, including regulations related to global climate change, and changes in or application of laws or regulations applicable to the various aspects of our business; - timely and appropriate legislative and regulatory actions allowing securitization or other recovery of costs associated with Hurricane Ike; - timely and appropriate rate actions and increases, allowing recovery of costs, and a reasonable return on investment; - industrial, commercial and residential growth in our service territory and changes in market demand and demographic patterns; - · weather variations and other natural phenomena; - · changes in interest rates or rates of inflation; - commercial bank and financial market conditions, our access to capital, the cost of such capital, and the results of our financing and refinancing efforts, including availability of funds in the debt capital markets; - · actions by rating agencies; - · non-payment for our services due to financial distress of our customers, including Reliant Energy, Inc. (RRI); - the ability of RRI and its subsidiaries to satisfy their other obligations to us, including indemnity obligations; - the outcome of litigation brought by or against us; - · our ability to control costs; - the investment performance of CenterPoint Energy Inc.'s employee benefit plans;

-• other factors we discuss in "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2007, which is incorporated herein by reference, and other reports we file from time to time with the Securities and Exchange Commission.
+- our potential business strategies, including acquisitions or dispositions of assets or businesses, which we cannot assure will be completed or will have the anticipated benefits to us; - · acquisitions and merger activities involving our parent or our competitors; and - other factors we discuss in "Risk Factors" in Item 1A of Part I of our Annual Report on Form 10-K for the year ended December 31, 2007, which is incorporated herein by reference, "Risk Factors" in Item 1A of Part II of this Quarterly Report on Form 10-Q and other reports we file from time to time with the Securities and Exchange Commission.